 A student is exempt from this requirement if: (1) the student is unable to file a financial aid application or an ISBE waiver due to extenuating circumstances, (2) the Building Principal attests the District made a good faith effort to assist the student or the student’s parent/guardian with filing a financial aid application or an ISBE waiver form, and (3) the student has met all other graduation requirements.

 - Maintaining a description of all course offerings that comply with the above graduation requirements.

 - Notifying students and their parents/guardians of graduation requirements.

-- Developing the criteria for determining when a student accomplishes #4 above.
+- Developing the criteria for #4 above.

 - Complying with State law requirements for students who transfer during their senior year because their parent(s)/guardian(s) are on active military duty.
 This includes making reasonable adjustments to ensure graduation if possible, or efforts to ensure that the original (transferor) school district issues the student a diploma.

 - Taking all other actions needed or necessary to implement this policy.

 The Superintendent or designee shall implement procedures for students to graduate early, provided they finish seven semesters of high school and meet all graduation requirements.